 Walerian Borowczyk has a distinct visual eye that is lyrical and lucid.
 Everything about The Beast is done with the utmost care and each scene is beautifully photographed by cinematography by Bernard Daillencourt.
 Overall The Beast is a truly unique film from a one of a kind artist.

 Love Rites: Hugo (Mathieu Carriere) becomes infatuated with Myriam (Marina Pierro) a prostitute after seeing her one day on the subway.
 Hugo’s growing obsession for Myriam leads him down a dark path where ecstasy and pain are one in the same.

-Love Rites has all the markings that we have come to expect while watching a Walerian Borowczyk seductive imagery and adult themes.
-At time some of the action in the film feels forced as the camera movements is not as subtle as Borowczyk earlier films.
+Love Rites has all the markings that we have come to expect while watching a Walerian Borowczyk film, seductive imagery and adult themes.
+With that being said, some of the action in this film feels forced as the camera movements is not as subtle as Borowczyk earlier films.
 The story starts off slowly before finally coming together in the final act.
 The strongest part of this film is its two leads Marina Pierro and Mathieu Carrière.
 Both give convincing performances that help elevate the films weak plot.
 Marina Pierro looks stunning in the film and she was the perfect choice for Myriam the black widow like seductress.

 Cult Epics presents Goto Island of Love in an anamorphic widescreen that preserves the film’s original 1.66:1 aspect ratio.
 The black and white photography has solid blacks and the contrast looks dead on.
 There is some minor print damage and grain is kept to a minimum.
 Overall Cult Epic’s transfer looks stunning.